piotr07da/EventForgingOutcomes-Sample/README.md

 ## EventOutcomes

-Before we go to writing actual unit tests is one important component to look at.
+Before we start writing actual unit tests, there is one important component that we need to implement.
-EventOutcomes requires us to implement `IAdapter` interface to be able to write unit tests.
+EventOutcomes requires us to implement the `IAdapter` interface to be able to write unit tests.
-The implementation is located in the `EFO.Shared.Tests` project.
+The implementation can be found in the **EFO.Shared.Tests** project.
-There is also `FakeEventDatabase` implementation of `IEventDatabase` interface which is important part used by out Adapter implementation.
+Additionally, there is a `FakeEventDatabase` implementation of the `IEventDatabase` interface from EventForging library, which is key component used by our `Adapter` implementation.

-Having implemented `IAdapter` interface we can start writing our tests.
+Once we have implemented the `IAdapter` interface, we can start writing our tests.
-Unit tests can be found in EFO.Sales.Tests and EFO.Catalog.Tests projects.
+The unit tests can be found in the **EFO.Sales.Tests** and **EFO.Catalog.Tests** projects.

-All of them are build in a way where `Test` class is instantiated and test is prepared using EventOutcomes fluent api.
+All of them are build in a way where a `Test` class is instantiated and the test is prepared using EventOutcomes fluent API.
-Initialization of `Test` class can be shared between multiple tests.
-In that case test is created in the constructor.
+The initialization of the `Test` class can be shared between multiple tests.
+In that case the test is created in the constructor.
-In other cases instance of `Test` class can be created inside methods.
+Alternatively, an instance instance of the `Test` class can be created inside testing methods.